ucotta/SwiftyBones3/README.md

 ```

-Close the sessi￿on to reload settings in profile.
+Close the session to reload profile settings.

 Since The Package Manager is supported by Swift 3 on ARM, is not necessary to download the zip anymore.
 Just prepare a swift package